American University of Rome: Accreditation

 The American University of Rome is regionally accredited by the Middle States Commission on Higher Education, which is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 The American University of Rome is licensed by the Department of Education of the State of Delaware to award associate, bachelor's and master's degrees.
 In Italy, AUR is registered as a legal entity with the Rome Tribunal and it is authorized to operate in Italy by the Ministry of Education, Universities and Research.

 Academic programs

-AUR offers three master's degrees (in Peace Studies, Sustainable Cultural Heritage and Food Studies) and ten bachelor's degree programs with 16 concentrations or tracks, two associate degree programs and 18 minors.
-Of the ten undergraduate programs nine are Bachelor of Arts degrees.
-The Program of Business Administration offers a Bachelor of Science Degree in Business Administration.
-Associate of Arts Degrees can be obtained in liberal arts and international business.
-Internships are available in all majors for course credit and provide a practical format to relate their studies to career interests.
+AUR offers three master's degrees (in Peace Studies, Sustainable Cultural Heritage and Food Studies) and eleven bachelor's degree programs with 16 concentrations or tracks, two associate degree programs, and eighteen minors.

-The university's programs and areas include: